Category Archives: Chol Q’ij – The Energies of the Days

 The number 11 is a high and odd number.
 This gives it some rather challenging properties, although it can come good in the end.
 Imagine you visit Ireland and are transfixed by the green of the hills.
 Then you go to Morocco and are awed by the red of the buildings.
 Then you go to the Caribbean and are moved by the turquoise sea.
 You return home and paint a beautiful picture using those colours.
 When you were in Ireland you didn’t know you were going to paint that masterpiece.
 You may not have even known why you were there.
 This is how 11 works.
 You are sure you need to be doing something, but unsure why.
 You are collecting experience through many wanderings.

-10 KameThis could be a day of profound changes in society, especially when fears are faced.
+10 KameThis could be a day of profound changes through facing societal fears.
 The nawal Kame represents transformation, particularly spiritual transformation, and today it is coupled with the number representing community.

 The energy of Kame assists transformation from one state of being to another.
 If these changes are embraced they can be moved through at a determined rate.
 However, one way or another they will happen.
 If they are constantly resisted, they may become enforced changes.
 They become transformations which happen suddenly and at a rate we have no control over.
 The end result may be the same, but the process may seem harsher.